webplatform/docs/tutorials/mobile_mobifying/index.md

 As an exercise I thought it would be interesting to take HTML5Rocks!, already an HTML5 site, and augment it with a mobile-friendly version.
 I was mainly concerned with the minimum amount of work required to target smart phones.
 The goal of my exercise was not to create an entirely new mobile site and maintain two codebases.
 That would take forever and be a huge waste of time.
 We had already defined the site's structure (markup).
 We had a look and feel (CSS).
 The core functionality (JS) was there.
 The point is, many sites are in the same boat.

 This article examines how we created a mobile version of HTML5Rocks! optimized for Android and iOS devices.
 Just load html5rocks.com on a device that supports one of those OSs to see the difference.
-There are no redirects to a specific mobile version such as "m.html5rocks.com" or other tomfoolery of that nature.
+There are no redirects to a specific mobile version such as "m.html5rocks.com" or other tomfoolery.
 You get HTML5Rocks! as is... with the added benefit of something that looks great and works well on a mobile device.

 [[Image:mob01-h5r.png|Desktop and mobile html5rocks.com]]<br/>
 ''html5rocks.com on desktop (left) and mobile (right)''

 ==CSS3 Media queries==

 HTML4 and CSS2 have supported [http://www.w3.org/TR/CSS2/media.html media-dependent style sheets] for some time.
-For example, this stylesheet reference:
+For example:

 <pre>
  <link rel="stylesheet" media="print" href="printer.css">
 </pre>

-would target print devices and provide specific styling for the page content when it is printed.
+This stylesheet reference targets print devices and provides specific styling for the page content when it is printed.
 CSS3 takes the idea of media types one step further and enhances their functionality with [http://www.w3.org/TR/css3-mediaqueries/ media queries].
 Media queries extend the usefulness of media types by allowing more precise labeling of style sheets.
 This enables the content's presentation to be customized to a specific range of output devices ''without having to change the content''.
 Sounds perfect for an existing layout that needs modifying!

 You can use media queries in the <code>media</code> attribute of your external stylesheets to target screen width, device width, orientation, etc. For the full list, see the [http://www.w3.org/TR/css3-mediaqueries/ W3C media query specification].

 ===Targeting screen sizes===

-In the following example, <code>phone.css</code> would apply to devices that the browser considers "handheld" or devices with screens less than or equal to 320px wide.
+In the following example, <code>phone.css</code> would apply to devices that the browser considers "handheld" or devices with screen widths no more than 320px.

 <pre>
  <link rel="stylesheet"
    media="handheld, only screen and (max-device-width: 320px)" href="phone.css">
 </pre>

-Prefixing a media queries with the "<code>only</code>" keyword will cause non CSS3-compliant browsers to ignore the rule.
+Prefixing media queries with the "<code>only</code>" keyword causes non-CSS3-compliant browsers to ignore the rule.

-The following would target screen sizes between 641px and 800px:
+The following targets screen widths between 641px and 800px:

 <pre>
  <link rel="stylesheet"